deeshantk/Object_detection-mask_detection/README.md

 a) On line 130, provide the path to model and labelmap.pbtxt.
 Both of them are already provided in the repo.

-b) On line 133, provide the path to input directory.
+b) On line 133, provide the path to input directory it will automatically take images with extension with .png only.

+- It will only use the images with .png extension.
+If you want to use other extensions(jpg, fpeg), make change on line 102.